nqpz/supermarket/ideas.md

 ---

-cannot remember what to buy if get distracted
+cannot remember what to buy if get distracted -> cannot pick up the items even though the player knows them (limitation in choices, graphically maybe the right choice is just grayed out)

 # Relations